MallocArray/airgradient_esphome/configuration.md

 # Home Assistant Automation

-Pairing ESPHome with Home Assistant opens a multitude of opportunities to create custom actions tailored to your liking
+Pairing ESPHome with Home Assistant opens a multitude of opportunities to create custom actions tailored to your liking.

 ## Disable Display and LED based on time

+Enabling the "Blank Page" switch will disable output on the display.
+It is not necessary to turn off any existing pages, and disabling all pages will result in the device rebooting

 1. In Home Assistant, navigate to Settings>Automations and scenes
 2. Click "Create Automation" button, then "Create new automation"